renatabg2205/MechaCar_Statistical_Analysis/README.md

 <li>The alternate hypothesis (Ha): There is a statistical difference between MechaCar and the competition.
 </ul>
 <br>
 A two-sample t-test will test the hypotheses described above, using data points for cost, highway fuel efficiency, maintenance cost, and safety rating.
-It will provide information whether each metric has a significant difference between MechaCar and their competition.
+It will provide information whether each metric has a significant difference between MechaCar and the competition.